browserengineering/book/book/scheduling.md

 animation frame exactly 16ms after the previous one completes.
 This actually leads to a slower animation frame rate cadence than 16ms.
 Fix this in our browser by using the absolute time to schedule animation frames, instead of a fixed delay between frames.
-You will need to choose a slower cadence than 16ms so that the frames don't overlap.
+You will likely need to choose a slower cadence than 16ms so that the frames don't overlap.

 *Scheduling*: As more types of complex tasks end up on the event